 Researchers need funding to study the issues shared in this report.
-Better data is needed to understand the issues related to the impact of lack of access to care, the high cost of care and inconsistent quality of care for infants and toddlers.
+Better data is needed to understand the issues related to the impact of lack of access to care, high cost of care, and inconsistent quality of care for infants and toddlers.

-Utilize Tax Dollars to Promote Quality Infant and Toddler Child Care.
+Utilize tax dollars to promote quality infant and toddler child care.
 Using tax credits at a local or state level has proven a viable option for making early child care more affordable.

 Pass the Child Care for Working Families Act.

-Child Care Aware® of America advocates for the passage of legislation that provides families access to high-quality and affordable child care.
-The 2017 Child Care for Working Families Act would mandate higher matching rates for infants and toddlers, enable preschool programs for 3- and 4-year-olds and provide the child care workforce with a living wage and access to increased training.
-We also encourage Congress to appropriate higher levels of funding to CCDBG to implement quality support to make sure child care settings are safe, well-regulated and affordable.
+Child Care Aware® of America advocates for the passage of legislation that provides families access to high quality and affordable child care.
+The 2017 Child Care for Working Families Act would mandate higher matching rates for infants and toddlers, enable preschool programs for 3- and 4-year-olds, and provide the child care workforce with a living wage and access to increased training.
+We also encourage Congress to appropriate higher levels of supports to make sure child care settings are safe funding to the CCDBG to implement quality and well-regulated, and affordable.

-Make Your Voice Heard.
-All children deserve access to high-quality, affordable child care options, and that will take investment.
-Join in the movement for quality learning environments for infants and toddlers with Child Care Works by signing the pledge.
+Make your voice heard.
+All children deserve access to high quality, affordable child care options, and that will take investment.
+Join in the movement for quality learning environments for infants and toddlers at Child Care Works by signing